vmware-tanzu/tanzu-dev-portal/content/workshops/spring-on-kubernetes.md

 - Create a basic Spring Boot app
 - Build a Docker image for the app
-- Push the app to a Docker repo
+- Push the image to a Docker registry
-- Create deployment and service descriptors for Kubernetes
 - Deploy and run the app on Kubernetes
+- Test the app using port-forwarding and ingress
+- Use skaffold to iterate easily as you work on your app
+- Use kustomize to manage configurations across environments
+- Externalize application configuration using ConfigMaps
-- External configuration and service discovery
+- Use service discovery for app-to-app communication
 - Deploy the Spring PetClinic App with MySQL